rackerlabs/rackspace-how-to/content/cloud-servers/wordpress-security-best-practices-linux.md

 ### Linux users and permissions

 It's common for users who are new to WordPress to set their permissions wide open (set 777 permissions) when they see a `Permission Denied` error from WordPress.
-This configuration allows any user (most importantly the web server process) to modify the files in your WordPress installation.
+This configuration allows any user (most importantly, the web server process) to modify the files in your WordPress installation.
 To lock this down, we recommend that you create one user for each WordPress installation as the file transfer protocol (FTP) user for the site.
 This article assumes that you have a single site and that you name this server `wp-user`.